Whether you’re pregnant, hoping to be pregnant, or trying to avoid being pregnant, cervical mucus can be a helpful tool.

 This cervical mucus is thin and stretchy.
 It resembles egg whites, and if you place it between your thumb and forefinger and stretch them out, the mucus will stretch along with it.

 It is either clear or slightly opaque and feels a little bit slippery between your fingers.
-This indicates that ovulation is imminent, and lasts 1 to 3 days.
+This indicates that ovulation is imminent, and it lasts one to three days.

 There are many variations to cervical mucus, so your discharge may look a little different.
 However, if you’re trying to get pregnant and find that your cervical mucus differs considerably from these descriptions, especially the egg white cervical mucus, speak with your doctor.